 The CLA Coupe, as a premium, small, four-door coupe is in a bit of niche when it comes to direct rivals.
 But something like the Audi A3 Saloon could easily be on a potential customer’s shortlist, as could the CLA’s sister, the Mercedes A-Class saloon.
 Both of those are a few thousand pounds cheaper to buy than the CLA, but the A-Class’ strong resale value is likely to be mirrored if not bettered by the CLA which will lower the gap in terms of overall running costs.

 Mercedes has a reasonable, if not spectacular record for reliability of late.
 The 2018 JD Power Vehicle Dependability Study placed Mercedes mid-table in the ranking of manufacturers, with a score above the industry average.
 It’s also quite some way ahead of its chief premium rivals, Audi and BMW.
 Should anything go wrong with your CLA, Mercedes offers a three-year, unlimited-mileage warranty.

 How safe is it?

-The latest CLA hasn’t yet been crash tested by safety organisation Euro NCAP.
-But the A-Class, upon which it’s based, scored the maximum five stars, and we’d be surprised if the CLA didn’t match that success.
+Just like the A-Class upon which it’s based, the CLA has scored the maximum five stars in Euro NCAP crash tests.
 All models come with two Isofix child seat mounting points on the outer rear seats, and seven airbags.
 There’s also an active lane keeping system to help prevent you wandering out of your lane and Active Brake Assist, which is Mercedes’ automatic emergency braking system.